reanzi/jipate/README.md

 - **Load Data:** In "Drive" mode, upload a CSV file with your voter list.
 In "Test" mode, use the slider to generate mock data.

-- **Search and Mark:** Use the search bar to find a voter.
-Once found, their status can be updated.
+- **Search and Mark:** Use the search bar to find a voter and their status can be updated as fit.

+` Remember Using 'Generate record button' implies TEST - mode While Uploading your data file implies  DRIVE - Mode`